sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 7. Is the solution reliable?
 8. Does the solution offer a significant (e.g., 2x) improvement over the original problem?

+In order to avoid conflicting with the usual command and control communication pattern in the dialysis clinic, all discussions about the requested scientific advancement will be off-site (e.g., a nearby cafe or maker space).

 # 6. Possible objections
 Because Improving Healthcare Science is a novel approach to testing and improving clinical care, the possible negative side effects must be considered and avoided.
 The following are common objections concerning AI.